New Jersey Trampoline Accident and Injury Lawyers

 The answer to this question is “it depends”.
 Many trampoline parks require that participants and patrons sign papers known as waivers, releases and agreements to arbitrate before they are allowed to use the facilities.

 In New Jersey the Appellate Division has upheld the validity of some arbitration provisions signed by patrons at trampoline parks.
 The language of the arbitration provision must be carefully reviewed in order to determine if arbitration will be mandated.
-Pursuing a trampoline park injury claim in arbitration is significantly different than pursuing an accident case or other type of accident case in court like auto accidents with the help of a New Jersey personal injury attorney.
+Pursuing a trampoline park injury claim in arbitration is significantly different than pursuing an accident case or other type of accident case in court like auto accidents with the help of a New Jersey personal injury lawyer.
 Different arbitration organizations have different rules and procedures that can limit certain rights including the right to discovery which is the exchange of information by each side.
 Arbitration also comes at a cost for the arbitrators.
 In most situations the parties must mutually agree upon an arbitrator.
 If you’ve been injured

 What about the waiver and release?
 Does that bar your trampoline park injury claim?